God's Gang

-God's Gang is an animated YouTube series designed for children and young adults, created by Nimrod Avraham May.
+God's Gang is an animated web series designed for children and young adults, created by Nimrod Avraham May.
 The series is centered on an interfaith team of superheroes, comprising four heroes from Muslim, Christian, Jewish, and Hindu backgrounds.
 It centers on themes of unity, friendship, and understanding.

 Background and development

 May described creating God's Gang to bridge cultural and religious differences.

 The series consists of an international production team, including executive producer Ronen Shani, producer Gilad Piker, director Ehud Landsberg, marketing officer Jon Sumroy and five-time Emmy and Grammy Award winning writer Rob Kutner.
 The series is supported by an interfaith committee comprising experts from the four different religious backgrounds.

 On August 9, 2023, the completion of the pilot episode, "Love Is in the Air Hole", was announced.
 The production of the show's official trailer and pilot episode "Love Is in the Air Hole" was overseen by Singapore-based media company, Infinite Frameworks, and made possible through private investment.

 The 2nd episode titled "What's Cooking" was released on July 17, 2024.

 On December 3, 2024, the show's YouTube channel announced they begun voice recordings for the 3rd episode.
 The episode, originally titled "We Didn’t Start The Fire: Wildfire & The Mysterious Hero" was released on February 19, 2025.